-Is there any restaurateur who doesn't want to increase restaurant sales?
+Is there any restaurateur who doesn't want to increase restaurant sales or discover how to make a restaurant better?

 A restaurant without sales is just a kitchen with too much food.
 Getting that food in front of customers takes consistent effort and adjustments, but continued work leads to success.